 Recently, his dog knocked the laptop off the kitchen table.
 It took an act of congress to get my 72-year-old father to hold off buying a new laptop and let me send him one of my spares.
 He was pretty perturbed at waiting three days to get back online.
 I received phone calls just about every hour asking me to track the shipment until he received the replacement.

-How did this man with plate-sized hands become so attached to a technological tool that most oilfield services (OFS) companies are hesitant to give to their pushers or project managers?
-It was easy; we bought him the laptop.
+How did this man with plate-sized hands become so attached to a technological tool that most OFS companies are hesitant to give to their pushers or project managers?
+It was easy.
+We bought him the laptop.

 A number of our OFS clients have followed the same simple formula to deploy tools that streamline the field ticket process and reduce contract leakage, billing errors, and cash collection times.